davidrumseymapcenter/colocate/index.md

 **2:00 PM - 3:15 PM:** Sustainability & Resourcing Workshop

-- Explore sustainability options for IIIF-based tools and platforms like AllMaps and GeoBlacklight.
+- Explore sustainability options for IIIF-based tools and platforms like Allmaps and GeoBlacklight.
 - How do we ensure long-term support for these projects?
 - Identifying funding sources and creating a collaborative, sustainable ecosystem.